bkotos/scoreboard/README.md

 ## TDD-Enabled Framework Migration
 This app serves as a proof of concept for how a comprehensive TDD approach paired with Cypress end-to-end tests can enable developers to completely rewrite applications using different frontend frameworks with confidence and ease.

 The app was originally built using vanilla JavaScript and the DOM API.
 However, thanks to the robust test suite created through TDD, I was able to delete all the source code except for the tests and completely [rewrite the entire application from scratch using React](https://github.com/bkotos/scoreboard/pull/1).
-This migration was remarkably quick, smooth, and painless because:
+This migration was efficient and low-risk because:

 - The Cypress tests provided a complete specification of expected behavior
 - The tests validated every feature and interaction without being coupled to implementation details